 Set between the better known areas of Wimbledon and Kingston, New Malden offers a huge array of facilities and amenities combined with very easy access to local and more central destinations and a wonderful and warm family atmosphere.
 The word “village” is often over-used for London locations, but in the case of New Malden, whilst it doesn’t profess to be a village, the community spirit is as close to one as you will find.

 From the moment the railway arrived in 1846, New Malden has grown and expanded through the decades and this is no more clearly demonstrated than in the range of properties in the area, from Victorian houses through to the designs of the 1920’s and 1930’s, post-war properties and right up to the modern developments that are springing up throughout the area.
-The High Street itself has seen a lot of change over the years but actually remains true to its original feel and design; for example, the family run Tudor Williams department store, which opened in 1913, sells an excellent selection of modern goods whilst still offering a superb, traditional service; and in recent years we have seen the arrival of a Waitrose, Pizza Express and Nando’s!
+The High Street itself has seen a lot of changes over the years and whilst it still retains much of the original feel and design, in recent years we have seen the arrival of a national brands such as Waitrose, Pizza Express and Nando’s!

 In terms of activities, New Malden has something for everyone, from sports to theatre, girl guides and scouts and many musical groups; it has even had its share of celebrities, with the likes of Diana Rigg (the only woman to marry James Bond!) and Max Wall having lived locally for a while.